rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 ??? infos "Containers onTouch"

+    *Currently only available in v1.29.0-beta*

     Containers (root, panel, etc) can monitor touch events happening inside them, it works like with [Canvas](../canvas/#ontouch), with a few differences:

+    - `event.firstTarget` will return the id of the first touched widget
     - setting `event.preventDefault` to `true` will prevent the event from reaching widgets in the container ('start' and 'move' events only)
     - setting `event.allowScroll` to `true` will allow touch scrolling where it would normally be prevented ('start' event only)
     - setting `event.inertia` will affect 'move' events (works like widget `sensitivity` in reverse (1 = normal, 10 = slow move))